(Added at v2.1)

 - Define a Filter Set Name.

-This is the name of the filter that the user will select from.
+The Filter set name, will be the name that a user will select from.
 Optionally, you can give a description to guide users on what this group will filter.

 - Optionally use Preset Operator and Preset Value to define a value for this filter so that during run time, a user does not have to supply this criteria.
 For Preset Value, you have the option to type in a value or click the magnifying glass icon to choose a value from an existing layer.